Advising for Spring 2018 semester will begin on October 2nd. You can make an appointment to be advised in one of three ways:

-- Set up an advising appointment online (via the online appointment calendars below).
+- Set up an advising appointment online (via the online appointment calendars linked below).

 - Directly contact the adviser you have worked with in the past either by phone or email.

-To make an advising appointment online, click on one of the advising calendar links below.
-You must be logged into your UALR email account.
-Please schedule your appointment at LEAST 24 hours in advance and put your t-number and phone number in the “Description” box.
+To make an advising appointment online, click on one of the advising calendar links below [this works best from a computer terminal or laptop, not a phone].
+Please schedule your appointment at LEAST 24 hours in advance and put your T# and phone number in the “Description” box.

-- Advising Slots, Jeremy Ecke (general advising and students interested in Linguistics minor), or email to email@example.com
+- Advising Slots, Jeremy Ecke (general advising and Linguistics minors), or email to firstname.lastname@example.org

-- Advising Slots, Heather Hummel (Creative Writing), or email to firstname.lastname@example.org
+- Heather Hummel (Creative Writing students): email to email@example.com.

-- Brad Minnick (Secondary Education students, MAIS students): contact him directly to set up an appointment.
+- Brad Minnick (general advising): contact him directly to set up an appointment.

-- Jim Levernier: call the English Department (569-3161) to set up an appointment or contact him directly.
+- Jim Levernier (general advising): call the English Department (569-3161) to set up an appointment or contact him directly.

-You may also be advised online if you meet certain criteria.
-To be advised online, you must
+You may also be advised online with the chairperson if you meet certain criteria.
+To be advised online, you must:

 - be a declared English major

-- already know what you plan to take
+- already know which courses you plan to take

 - not be a Cooper Honors student (they must be advised by Dr. McAbee)